JelleZijlstra/stubdefaulter/README.md

 ## Limitations/TODOs

-- Does not add values to variables and class attributes
+- Does not add values to class attributes